osamaalschame/Estimate-the-3D-pose-of-a-known-box-shaped/Task 1/README.md

   - Translation: `[-326.234939, 1112.54912, 1724.02569]`, consistent with the extrinsics and previous results.
   - Z-axis: Nearly `[0, 0, -1]`, as expected given the extrinsics.

-- **Comparison with Method 1**:
-  - Method 1 (oriented bounding box) produced a similar z-translation (`2.7528717m`) but a very flat bounding box (`height=0.017m`), suggesting either a depth map issue or a flat object.
-  - Method 2’s plane-fitting approach better handles the apparent planarity, producing a more robust orientation using PCA, though its axis-aligned box dimensions (`height=0.874m`) were overestimated.
-The updated code uses oriented dimensions for accuracy.

 ## Visualizations

-The visualization is a critical component of Method 2, ensuring the estimated pose and point cloud are correctly represented in Open3D.
-The process is staged to facilitate debugging and validation:

 1. **Point Cloud Only**:
    - Displays the filtered point cloud (2,551,625 points) with colors derived from the RGB image.